granatumx/gbox-clustering/README.do.txt

 You mainly need a working copy of "Docker": "http://docker.com".
 It is used exclusively to manage system configurations for running numerous tools across numerous platforms.

+Cluster samples using a common clustering algorithm such as K-means or hierarchical clustering.
+Additional resources are available on [Wikipedia#Cluster_analysis](http://en.wikipedia.org/wiki/Cluster_analysis)

 ===== Installation =====